microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 As the message says, you can use `admin` and `admin-password` to login to the webportal, then submit a job to validate your installation.

-**For those who use workers other than CPU workers, NVIDIA GPU workers, AMD GPU workers, and Enflame DTU workers**: Please manaully deploy the device's device plugin in Kubernetes.
+**For those who use workers other than CPU workers, NVIDIA GPU workers, AMD GPU workers, and Enflame DTU workers**: Please manually deploy the device's device plugin in Kubernetes.
 Otherwise the Kubernetes default scheduler won't work.
 Supported device plugins are listed [in this file](https://github.com/microsoft/pai/blob/master/src/device-plugin/deploy/start.sh.template).
 PRs are welcome.

-#### Keep a Folder
+## Keep a Folder

 We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintenance, and uninstallation.
 The most important contents in this folder are: